pm2-hive/pm2-hive.github.io/docs/full.md

 }
 ```

-You can provide `/dev/null` or `NULL` as output of logs (not depending on the platform, they are hardcoded string).
+You can provide `/dev/null` or `NULL` as output of logs (not depending on the platform, they are a hardcoded string).

 ### Setting up a native logrotate